 The first weekend of September marks the town’s annual festival, Feiras Novas.
 Three days and nights of colour, music and all manner of activities await.

-Update: I went back to Ponte de Lima for this festival but I couldn’t stand the crowds for long enough to watch any of the parades (I’m becoming increasingly uncomfortable in big crowds so this is a personal perspective).
+I once went to Ponte de Lima specifically for this festival but I couldn’t stand the crowds for long enough to watch any of the parades (I’m becoming increasingly uncomfortable in big crowds so this is a personal perspective, not a comment on the event itself).
 You need to get there early to nab a spot by the side of the road well in advance if you want to see the floats and costumed people.